Snapwave333/Shillornoshill/README.md

 4. Make selections, review offers, and decide: Deal or No Deal.

 ### 2) Custom one-off session
-1. On the Game page, set "Max Prize" to a different value for the next game.
+1. Open the Settings page and set "Max Prize Amount ($)" to your desired value.
-2. Start a new game.
-Only this session uses the override.
+2. Click "Save Settings", then start a new game.
+The Game page will use the saved value.

 ### 3) Designer mode (optional)
 - Want a different distribution curve (e.g., more mid-tier values)?